 Since 2005, Tom O'Keefe has worked for American Whitewater, a river conservation organization representing the whitewater paddling community.
 He has provided formal analysis and comment in agency planning efforts, drafted legislation and Supreme Court testimony, and testified before Congress and the State Legislature.
 Tom has been a member of The Mountaineers since 2003 and chair of the Recreation Resources Committee since 2006.

-Founder, evo & evolution Projects
+Founder and CEO, evo & evolution Projects

-Born in Seattle, Bryce grew up in the small town of Roseburg, Oregon.
+Born in Seattle, Bryce Phillips grew up in the small town of Roseburg, Oregon.
 He studied finance at Seattle Pacific University while splitting time in Whistler, BC, where he started skiing professionally for companies including K2 and Patagonia.
 In 2001 Bryce started evolution Innovations, Inc. (evo), an action sports lifestyle retailer out of his Wallingford apartment.
 The blending of commerce, cause, culture and community have differentiated evo in the marketplace and have helped make evo one of the fastest growing retail businesses in the country.
 Bryce also founded evolution Projects, a real estate development business with a focus on in-city adaptive reuse projects and most recently a mixed-use project at Snoqualmie Pass.
 Like evo, focusing on building community and creating distinct experiences have helped distinguish evolution projects in the Puget Sound market.
 Bryce lives in Ballard with his wife Elise.
 They love the access to the mountains for skiing, snowboarding and biking, the sound for kite-surfing and of course the city of Seattle with so much to offer.

 Environmental Engineer, Washington State Department of Ecology